Python-PyQt/PyQt-builder/doc/command_line_tools.rst

     The target Android ABI.
 This option may be given any number of times.

+.. option:: --arch {x86_64, arm64}

+    If Python is an Apple universal build then this specifies a specific a target architecture.
+It is normally used when the Qt installation is not a universal build.
+The default is to build a universal project supporting both architectures.

 .. option:: --jobs N

     On Linux and macOS N make jobs will be run in parallel.